flashcarts/AOS/README.md

 ### Notes on Emulators in This Package
 - JenesisDS requires ROMs to be in `.gen`, `.bin`, or `.smd` format to be recognized in the file browser.
 If you have `.md` ROMs, rename them to `.gen` or `.bin` before placing them in `/ROMs/gen` on your SD card.
+- NeoDS requires ROMs to be converted to `.neo` format before they can be used.
+[See this README before using.](https://github.com/flashcarts/AOS/blob/master/extras/NeoDS-ReadMe.md)

 ---